algorys/sysadmin/tutoriel/en/_posts/2017-05-04-alignak-install.md

 If you've install some **checks**, they are normally located in one of the following folders: */usr/lib/nagios/plugins/* (for Nagios-plugins), */usr/local/libexec/monitoring-plugins/* (for Monitoring plugins) and */usr/local/var/libexec/alignak/* (for alignak-checks).

-For the following example, we'll use the [alignak-checks-snmp](https://github.com/Alignak-monitoring-contrib/alignak-checks-snmp) and the command `check_snmp_storage.pl`.
-If you've not installed this plugins, you can by:
+For the following example, we will use the [alignak-checks-snmp](https://github.com/Alignak-monitoring-contrib/alignak-checks-snmp) and the command `check_snmp_storage.pl`.
+If you have not installed this plugins, you can do it now:

 ```
 sudo pip install alignak-checks-snmp